 “We hear with our ear but listen with our whole bodies.”

 The wise sage who made that remark was Elmo from Sesame Street.
 And he’s right.

-If you are frantically scribbling notes on a clipboard or pausing every few second to type on your laptop, you are not listening with your whole body.
-There is a reason journalists record interviews, not just to have accurate documentation of what was said but so they can be fully present and attuned to the contributor.
+If you are frantically scribbling notes on a clipboard or pausing every few seconds to type on your laptop, you are not listening with your whole body.
+There is a reason journalists record interviews: not just to have accurate documentation of what was said. but so they can be fully present and attuned to the contributor.
 Some studies have shown that as much as 93 percent of communication is nonverbal, so it is important that you free your hands and eyes to pay close attention to things like the tone of words, the silence between sentences, and the body language of the contributor (Mehrabian, 1967).

 6. Continue the Consent Process

-This is the second part in the consent process.
-Ideally the contributor already knows who you are, why you are there, and what you hope to achieve in the interview, but this is the time to confirm that knowledge.
+This is the second part of the consent process.
+Ideally, the contributor already knows who you are, why you are there, and what you hope to achieve in the interview, but this is the time to confirm that knowledge.
 You will again go over these points to ensure they have an accurate understanding of the process and expectations and to clarify remaining questions.
 This is the time they sign the actual consent form, or if they have done that in advance, you would verbally confirm their consent.